Sigma X-mount lenses for Fujifilm

 ||||||||||

-In this chapter, I wanted to think of you, my readers, and try to make things easier for you when choosing a Sigma lens for your Fujifilm body.
+In this section, I wanted to make things easier for you when choosing a Sigma lens for your Fujifilm body.

-First, you’ll find a table summarizing the strengths and weaknesses of each of these lenses, and second, a personal guide to recommending the right lens for your needs, budget and desires.
+First, you’ll find a table summarizing the strengths and weaknesses of each lens, followed by a more personal buying guide to help you choose according to your needs, budget and preferences.

 Pros and cons of Sigma lenses for Fujifilm

-I’ve summarized the most important points to remember about the various Sigma lenses for this mount.
-The prices listed are recommendations based on market prices.
-They are of course subject to change.
+I’ve summarized the most important points to remember about the different Sigma lenses for this mount.
+The prices shown are indicative and based on market prices, so they can of course change.

 - Excellent sharpness